 And make sure to enroll in my free 5-Day Hand Reading Course

 Podcast: You don’t always have the time or focus to dive into a book or fire up a training video…but a podcast can fit the bill when it comes to learning something without hardcore focus.
-I started The Official Red Chip Poker Podcast (it now has over 1,000,000 downloads) with a weekly episode to give you a mini-coaching session on important topics like Handling Downswings, Increasing Aggression, and How/Why You Should Play More Hands.
-Now hosted by Zac Shaw, I am still a regular guest along with other great pGrab all the episodes and shownotes here: http://redchippoker.com/podcast/
+I started The Official Red Chip Poker Podcast (it now has over 2,000,000 downloads) with over 150 episodes on important topics like Handling Downswings, Increasing Aggression, and How/Why You Should Play More Hands.
+For more of the strategy-heavy episodes, I would suggest starting with episode #7: www.redchippoker.com/podcast/

 Quizzes: This is something I started creating in 2015 and since then thousands of poker players have tested their skills.
 Quiz topics range from SPR and Hand vs Range knowledge to fun things like Poker Player Types.
 Check out the complete list of poker quizzes here.